zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 -------------------------------------

 What would the pagelet be without any formlib based implementations?
-We offer base implementations for add, edit and display forms based on the formlib.
+We offer base implementations for add, edit and display forms based on the formlib. **Note:** To make sure these classes get defined, you should have ``zope.formlib`` already installed, as ``z3c.pagelet`` does not directly depend on ``zope.formlib`` because there are other form libraries.

 For the next tests we provide a generic form template like those used in formlib.
 This template is registered within this package